canhta/CareCircle/docs/brd.md

 ### FR-09: Administrative Web Portal
 *   **FR-9.1**: Admins must be able to log in securely to the web portal.
-*   **FR-9.2**: The portal must display a real-time dashboard of system health, user statistics, and engagement metrics.
+*   **FR-9.2**: The portal must display a real-time dashboard of system health, user statistics, engagement metrics, and AI service costs.
 *   **FR-9.3**: Admins must have the ability to look up users and provide support.